rvivek/rvivek.github.io/_posts/2017-06-10-raising-the-bar.md

 I do #1 & #3 for all candidates.
 Question #2 is usually reserved for execs.
 Hiring is a game of increasing the odds of success and this has certainly helped me.
 As [Robert De Niro](https://www.youtube.com/watch?v=0hnhvWKMqm4) says in the movie Ronin, "Whenever there is any doubt, there is no doubt".

 **Caveat:**
-There was one candidate who was a maybe and I would have said 'no' to #1 but ended up being a great performer.
+There was one candidate who was a 'maybe' and I would have said 'no' to #1 but ended up being a great performer.
+In a constant pursuit to master this art.